 New sensations lead to brain development

 New sights, sounds, smells, and textures are enjoyable and exciting for your baby.
-Even if they’re strapped to your chest or reclining in a stroller, they receive all kinds of stimulation outside that they don’t get when they’re indoors.
-This stimulation also helps build the synapses—connections between cells in your baby’s brain—that are crucial to cognitive development.
-Even just a walk around a city block can offer as many distinct, new, and unpredictable sensations as a walk in the woods.
+Even if they’re strapped to your chest or riding in a stroller, they receive all kinds of stimulation outside that they don’t get when they’re indoors.
+This stimulation helps build the synapses—connections between cells in your baby’s brain—that are crucial to cognitive development.

-If your baby looks at a tree, for example, get close and invite them to reach out a hand to touch it, describing what they’re seeing and feeling: “you’re touching the bark of the tree.
+Coming up with new ideas for what to talk about with your baby can be a challenge 🙃 Outside time can give you some new ways to engage with your baby.
+You can narrate what you see or tickle their arm with a leaf.
+If your baby looks at a tree, get close to it and invite them to touch it as you describe what they’re seeing and feeling: “you’re touching the bark of the tree.
 It feels rough, doesn’t it?
 The bark helps protect the tree.”
-If your baby reacts to a sound, try to find the source and name and describe it; if something captures their gaze, try to go investigate.
+If your baby reacts to a sound they hear, try to find the source and name and describe it.

 Exposure to sunlight plays an important role in how our bodies secrete melatonin, often referred to as the “sleep hormone.”
-A 2004 study in the Journal of Sleep Research found that “babies who slept well at night were exposed to significantly more light in the early afternoon period.”
-Particularly if you have a fussy baby, time outdoors in the afternoon—leading up to the “witching hour” (late afternoon into evening)—can help regulate their sleep-wake cycle.
-Exposure to direct sunlight can help establish your baby’s circadian rhythms more quickly than if they’re indoors all day.
+A 2004 study in the Journal of Sleep Research found that babies who slept well at night were exposed to significantly more light in the early afternoon period.
+Particularly if you have a fussy baby, time outdoors in the afternoon—leading up to the late afternoon into evening— may help regulate their sleep-wake cycle.
+Even on a cloudy day, exposure to the outdoors can help establish your baby’s circadian rhythms more quickly than if they’re indoors all day.

 A few considerations and rules of thumb can tell you when it’s safe to bring your baby outside, and how to dress them for hot or cold weather.
 Here are some to keep in mind:

 Babies can’t cool off the way we do; their sweat glands take time to develop.
-When it’s hot out (above 75° F), the key is to avoid as much direct sun exposure as possible, with a hat on your baby’s head and a sun shield on the carrier or stroller.
-The FDA doesn’t suggest sunscreen for babies 6 months and under.
-Instead, limit outdoor time when it’s hot (particularly between 10 am and 4 pm), avoid direct sunlight, and dress your baby in a single layer.
-Babies should not be outside for prolonged periods of time when the temperature is over 90° F.
+When it’s particularly hot out, do what you can to avoid the sun shining directly onto your baby.
+The FDA doesn’t recommend sunscreen for babies 6 months and under, so put a hat on their head and use a sun shield on the carrier or stroller.
+Babies should not be outside for prolonged periods when the temperature is over 90°F.

-Babies also lose heat faster than adults, so they get cold more easily.
-Dressing your baby in layers is best: you can add or remove each layer as needed, and heat gets trapped between them, keeping your baby warm.
-Don’t forget their feet, hands, and face when you’re dressing your baby for cold weather, and use a blanket if the temperature is particularly low.
-Babies can overheat easily, even in cold temperatures, so always keep an eye on them when you’re out—and be sure to remove the layers when you get back indoors.
+Infants also get cold more easily than adults do, so dress your baby in layers.
+That way, you can add or remove a layer as needed.
+When you’re dressing your baby for cold weather, don’t forget their feet, hands, and face.
+Babies can overheat easily, even in cold temperatures, so always keep an eye on them when you’re out—and be sure to remove extra layers as needed.

 0 - 12 Weeks